 - Bonestorm.
 Demands 10 to 100 RP.
 Effect duration depends on how much you spend.
 Each 10 RP = 1 sec.
 The effect itself deals dark magic damage to all the enemies around you.
 Each hit on an enemy restores 2% of your max HP which lands you a nice heal on AoE.
 CD 1 min.

 * In progress, it’s really useful to have an opportunity to survive various things which makes Purgatory the obvious pick.
-If you do not intend to die, use the other 2 talents depending on the type of your encounter: Bonestorm for AoE, and Blood Mirror for single target.
+If you do not intend to die, use the other 2 talents depending on the type of your encounter: Bonestorm for AoE, and Red Thirst for single target.

 But tanking demands you to be very peculiar about every encounter.
 So remember your talents and their properties as well as of what use they can be in different situations.